-As business owners and maintenance managers, our daily imperatives can lead us to the trap of focusing on short term results.
-Applying short term thinking to business areas like physical asset management is a recipe for disaster.
+As business owners and maintenance managers, our daily imperatives can lead us into the trap of focusing on short-term results.
+Applying short-term thinking to business areas like physical asset management is a recipe for disaster.

 In this article, we’ll take a step back to understand why some of our thoughts and actions regarding physical assets may cause us to overspend or underperform as a business.
 We’ll highlight the most common errors and discuss the right way of approaching physical asset management.

 Physical asset management is as much a way of thinking as it is a series of tactical and operational tasks.
 It represents a systematic way of managing physical assets with a focus on their sustained performance – emphasizing performance over their lifetime rather than a daily, monthly, or annual cost and uptime.

 In other words, physical asset management gives us a framework to make smart decisions throughout the life-cycle of the asset, from planning to disposal.